 For many, Memorial Day means the unofficial start of summer and the official start of cabin season.
 When you’re grilling out, enjoying the lake and hosting friends and family, it can be easy to let your low-waste habits slip in favor of convenience.
-Instead, stay focused on your goals to protect the environment and take a few simple steps to continue the green habits you practice at home.
+Instead, stay focused on your goals to protect the environment and take a few simple steps to continue the sustainable habits you practice at home.

 Get a set of cabin reusables